 Cost: Pricing between an on-premise solution and a hosted solution look very different, as one is an up-front capital expense, and the latter is a monthly expense based on usage.
 Whichever deployment type you choose, explaining it as an investment that will pay for itself is important (especially when you compare it to what you are currently paying, which is likely to be much higher).
 If you pay for the on-premise system up front, it will be a lower TCO than a hosted system will be.
 However, if your business lacks the capital for an on-premises system and has the required setup for a hosted system, the expense become operational, and is based upon usage and number of extensions.
 While the TCO of a hosted system is higher than an on-premises, the little to no up-front cost is a major selling point to decisions makers.
 Think of it this way: Netflix has a much higher TCO than your DVD collection, but which one are you getting better use out of?

 Another element of cost includes what a new business phone upgrade would save every month in terms of employee staffing, and IT support and maintenance.
 If you put your phone system in the cloud, you no longer require IT support and maintenance of a PBX server in your building, which “would save [insert dollar amount here] a month in expenses.”

-Timetable: Include an explanation of when you think the system should be deployed, and what impact it could have on the business (example: most schools upgrade their phone systems in the Summer months when staffing is minimal).
-This
+Timetable: Include an explanation of when you think the system should be deployed, and what impact it could have on the business (example: most schools upgrade their phone systems in the summer months when staffing is minimal).

 Additional information.
 Your boss is likely to ask you several questions about this project, so having a solid understanding of your proposed business phone upgrade is essential.
 Know about this information or be able to easily access it: